 Use the General page of the Settings/Preferences dialog to configure the editor behaviour and customize its view.

-This checkbox also affects font size in quick documentation lookup .
+This checkbox also allows you to change font size in quick documentation popup.

-If this checkbox is selected, you can drag-n-drop code fragments in the editor.
+If this checkbox is selected, you can drag-and-drop code fragments in the editor.